 what the fac?

-FAC Research is a space for learning, reflection,
+FAC Research is a space for reflection, collaboration, exchange, knowledge production, political interventions, and trouble-making…

 FAC Research is a community-based research centre.
 Located in Athens, a city at one epicentre of global, intersecting crises, we have a need to build spaces in which encounters can take place, and coalitions can flourish.
 Particularly for groups excluded from the hegemonic mappings of the city, the Centre offers a space to breathe, in the daily struggle against multiple forms of violence.
 By unleashing our collective capacities for creativity, resistance, and care, we can unlearn the dominant ideologies that we have internalised and produce new knowledges.
 The physical space of the Centre is open to groups and individuals who want to come together, exchange ideas, generate projects, to understand and transform our collective realities.

 FAC Research is based in Athens, yet is not confined to the physical space of the Centre, or even the city, the country, or the continent.
 It seeks to establish collaborations against borders with collectives, organisations, individuals, and communities in struggle.
 We see ourselves as part of an emergent global movement against heteropatriarchy, racial capitalism, neocolonialism, and ecological genocide.
 We seek to forge coalitions across and against borders for self-determination: in unity we rise!